 Arthur Muller leaves Palestine

-Having served some time in Palestine, Arthur was moved to Cairo and then on to India where he was stationed for two years, returning to the UK, his family, and civilian life in 1922.
+Having served some time in Palestine, Arthur was moved to Cairo and then on to India where he was stationed for two years, returning to the UK, and civilian life in 1922.

 Some seventy-seven years later a friend and I took a trip to Cyprus which included a whistle stop, weekend cruise, first to Egypt and then to Israel.
 We spent a day in each country, visiting the cities of Cairo, Jerusalem, and Bethlehem.
 Seeing these places and being able to match photographs I took at the time against some of these 1920’s postcards of my grandfathers was fascinating and gave me a connection to a man who died while I was very young and that I only have faint memories of.